 Google Chrome is More than a Browser

 This is not the Chrome you used even a year ago.
 The Chrome experience has grown well beyond being a free browser.
-It’s now a complete enterprise solution.
+It’s now a complete enterprise solution that includes an incredibly powerful operating system and cloud connected devices for secure cloud computing.

-It’s an incredibly powerful OS designed specifically for the cloud.
-The Chrome OS is based on four key pillars: Speed, Simplicity, Security and Shareability.
+Designed specifically for the cloud, the Chrome OS is based on four key pillars: Speed, Simplicity, Security and Shareability.
 All of these combine to provide an amazing user experience when you use Google Chrome for work.

 When you use Chrome Enterprise, your organization will enjoy all the benefits of the Chrome OS across all areas for your organization, including greater productivity, better control, increased security — and around-the-clock support.